Equine Vaulting group lessons have started in Festina Lente!

 o Vaulting helps to develop a strong, healthy body and builds confidence, along with the benefit of contact with the horses on a psychological as well as physical level.

 Each session lasts an hour and the cost of 5 weeks of vaulting sessions is €75 per child, this is payable in advance of the start date.
+The maximum number that we take in each group is 6 people for the starter groups and 8 people for the older groups.

 How do I find out more, check availability and book a place for my child?